luhsra/llfree-rs/README.md

-# Non-Volatile Memory Allocator
+# LLFree: Lock- and Log-free

-This repository contains prototypes of a page allocator for non-volatile memory.
+This repository contains prototypes of page allocators.
-They are designed for a hybrid system with volatile and non-volatile memory in the same address space.
+They are designed for multicore, hybrid systems with volatile and non-volatile memory.

 The two main design goals are multicore scalability and crash consistency.